markusmatilainen/movie-collection/README.md

 ## Usage

 Application has two input fields, one for the movie title, and another one for the release year.
-Release year is optional.
-When the user presses the search button, the information about the movie will appear in the container below.
+The release year is optional.
+When user presses the search button, the information about the movie will appear in the container below.

 ## Technologies